 Personal fear and anxiety

-Have I said enough?
 Have I said too much?
-Does anyone even care?

-If you want to help support ethical healthy male practitioners or are a male practitioner wanting this kind of support and supervision, please contact me and let’s start talking.
+If you want to help support ethical, healthy male practitioners or are a male practitioner wanting this kind of support and supervision, please contact me and let’s start talking.